 McWilliams, J. M., Hamilton, R., & Seaman, K. (2016).
 The effects of facial expressions on cycling performance: An embodied cognition approach.
 Proceedings of the SCAPPS 2016 Annual Conference, 48(1), 201.
 Retrieved from https://www.scapps.org/jems/index.php/1/article/view/1453.

-Voyer, D., & McWilliams, J. (Accepted).
+Voyer, D., & McWilliams, J. (2018).
 Mathematics achievement and sex differences in mental rotation.
-Poster to be presented at the 29th Annual Canadian Psychological Association (CPA) conference/International Congress of Applied Psychology (ICAP), Montreal, Canada.
+Poster presented at the 29th Annual Canadian Psychological Association (CPA) conference/International Congress of Applied Psychology (ICAP), Montreal, Canada.

 McWilliams, J., Poulin, C., & Gouliquer, L. (2018).
 Feeling like the outsider: Othering of women firefighters in Canada.
 The 35th Annual Qualitative Analysis Conference: Creating, Negotiating, and Transcending Social Boundaries in Everyday Life, Fredericton, New Brunswick, May 16-18.